MetaArivu/ms-cache-kafka-quickstart/README.md

 ### Step 1.4 - Testing the APIs Using Swagger API Docs or Postman

-To test the APIs (in secure mode - you will see a lock icon in the Swagger Docs)
+To test the APIs (in secure mode - you will see a lock icon in the Swagger Docs).
+These test tokens are generated based on the flag server.token.test=true in the application.properties file.
+(Change the app.props.tmpl if you want to change in the build process.)
+In the Production environment, this flag should be false.
+These tokens can be generated only in an Auth Service.
+All the services need not generate these tokens unless for the developers to test it out.
+In a real world scenario, disable (Comment out the function generateTestToken() from the code  java file ServiceEventListener.java in the package documentation io.fusion.air.microservice.server.service)  this feature for production environment.

 #### Step 1.4.1: Copy the Auth Token
 ![Authorize Request](https://raw.githubusercontent.com/MetaArivu/ms-cache-kafka-quickstart/master/diagrams/ms-cache-with-Test-Tokens.jpg)